adamrdrew/hatman-in-cloudworld/README.md

 Another special shout-out to the [Famistudio](https://github.com/BleuBleu/FamiStudio) team.
 Not only did I write the music and create the sound effects in their Famistudio GUI app, the sound in-game is played by the Famistudio engine for ca65 aseembly.
 I did not write the sound code, I used theirs and it is *excellent.* Big props to those folks for their fantastic work.

 ## Learning from this Repo
 In the `snippets` directory you'll find a bunch of sequentially-numbered assembly files that aren't part of the game.
 These are the files I wrote as I was learning, step by step.
-They go through things like basic boot up, talking to the PPU, implementing controls, basic gravity, etc. If you were interested in learning those my be good simple resources to have a look at to see basic concepts in action without a lot of extra stuff going on.
+They go through things like basic boot up, talking to the PPU, implementing controls, basic gravity, etc. If you were interested in learning, those may be good simple resources to have a look at to see basic concepts in action without a lot of extra stuff going on.

 ## Project Layout
 * `audio/` is where the music and sound FX files are stored.
 These were created in Famistudio and rendered to byte stream that are included into the program ROM